 Despite HHG hospitals being of high standard, a more structured evaluation of clinical training sites would further strengthen quality assurance.

-In general, scheduling annual joint quality review meetings across both campuses to ensure alignment and shared learning are to be advised.
+Scheduling annual joint quality review meetings across both campuses to ensure alignment and shared learning would be a useful additional tool in the quality assurance cycle.